-This isn’t a new thing, though.
+This isn’t a new thing, of course.
 Actually, I’ve always lagged behind in the whole “being a grown-up” thing.
 Even as a little girl, I didn’t really see the attraction in it.
 My friends would be all, “I’m NOT six, I’m six AND SEVEN EIGHTHS, thankyouverymuch, which means I’m ALMOST SEVEN, which is totally close to being EIGHT!” and meanwhile I’d just be like, “Yeah, six is fine by me, thanks.
 Five-and-Thirteen-Months would be better, though.”
 Why was everyone in such a hurry to be a grown up?
-I mean, sure, when you were a grown up, you got to eat whatever you wanted (So, chocolate biscuits for breakfast, lunch and dinner, then), but it wasn’t like you got to DO whatever you wanted.
+I mean, sure, when you were a grown up, you got to eat whatever you wanted (So, salt and vinegar crisps for breakfast, lunch and dinner, then…), but it wasn’t like you got to DO whatever you wanted.
 In fact, all of the grown-ups I knew had jobs, which seemed really boring, and basically like school, but without the long holidays, and where was the fun in that?
 Also, grown-ups had to watch the news rather than cartoons, and people gave them CLOTHES for Christmas.
 CLOTHES.
 Can you even IMAGINE anything more boring?
 (Yeah, yeah, all the lols…)

 I DID manage to go through most of the big life stages at roughly the same time as everyone else, but I did them in a not-remotely serious way.
 Like, I went to university, but I studied English Literature: not because I thought it would help me find a career (I couldn’t even imagine having a “career”, and, to be completely honest, I didn’t really bother trying, because surely “careers” were for grown-ups, and, ooh, is that a bag of Haribo mix over there?
 BRB…), but because I figured it would just be like reading books all the time, and would basically allow me to delay adulthood for another four years.
 I bought a house, but if I hadn’t had Terry to keep me on the straight and narrow, I’d probably have been tempted to keep living with my parents, and buy a Porsche and a ton of designer shoes, instead.
 I got married, and the only thing I really cared about was having exactly the right playlist for the party afterwards.
 (Well, bad music ruins everything, doesn’t it?)